Porges/ways-to-play/src/games/pigeon-lottery/index.md

 Back in Guangdong, merchants petitioned for the game to be made legal…[@BettingOnEmpire p.
 161] -->

+Back in Guangdong, the game was made legal in 1900 under similar terms, with the Hongyuan company (<span lang="zh">宏遠公司</span>) winning the contract for the first four years for a total contribution of 3.6 million yuan.[@LateQingGuangdong 8]{%fn%}This source says “dollars” but yuan is intended, comparing with his original paper @HHW [527].{%endfn%} Other syndicates made competing offers, which eventually resulted in the transfer of the rights to a syndicate which offered better terms, only for that syndicate to collapse after it was unable to meet its obligations.
+The rights reverted to the Hongyuan company, but in 1904 the company did not attempt to renew the franchise due to the difficulty of meeting payments, and the incoming governor [Cen Chunxuan](https://en.wikipedia.org/wiki/Cen_Chunxuan) reinstated a ban on the game from May 1904.[@LateQingGuangdong 8]

 ## The Game

 The primary artifact of the game is the *ticket*, a slip of paper upon which is printed the name of the bank (see below) and 80 unique Chinese characters.
 These characters are the first 80 taken from the [<cite>Thousand Character Classic</cite>](https://en.wikipedia.org/wiki/Thousand_Character_Classic) (<span lang="zh">千字文</span>), and are always printed in a top-down, right-to-left order, broken into four-character blocks: